7phs/coding-challenge-auction/README.md

 ### Sync.Map

 A lock-free implementation of a map.
 Using to store a list of users, items and bids.
-It was choosing related no requirements to implemented getting a list of users or items.
+It was choosing related no requirements to implemented getting a sorted list of users or items.

 Sorting bids of item or bid of user by a bid value or by updated time was implementing in handlers to preventing synchronization a storage and preventing a bottleneck while pushing bids.